ayda-hdp/Doc-Summer-2024/volcap.md

   **Azure Kinect Viewer**
 1. To confirm that the device is streaming data, you should launch the Azure Kinect Viewer and follow these steps:
-    - Launch the Azure Kinect Viewer
+2. Launch the Azure Kinect Viewer
-    - Click on "Open Device" in the top left corner of the window.
+3. Click on "Open Device" in the top left corner of the window.
-    - Select "Start" from the dropdown menu.
+4. Select "Start" from the dropdown menu.
-    - The device should start streaming data
+5. The device should start streaming data
-    - Verify that the tool visualizes each sensor stream:
+6. Verify that the tool visualizes each sensor stream:
     - Infrared camera: This is called Active Brightness and it is a grayscale image showing IR brightness.
-		(image)
-	Depth camera: This is called Depth, which has a colorized representation of the depth data.
+    - Depth camera: This is called Depth, which has a colorized representation of the depth data.
-(image)
-Color camera: You can control RGB camera settings from the configuration window during the streaming.
+    - Color camera: You can control RGB camera settings from the configuration window during the streaming.
-			 - (2 images)
     - IMU Data
     - Microphones Data
- 4. Now you are done with Azure Kinect Viewer
+ 7. Now you are done with Azure Kinect Viewer

  **DepthKit**
 1. Next You will need to launch DepthKit (image)